 - Learn about STEM career opportunities in the mining industry and academic tracks at University of Arizona.

-- This presentation reinforces basic earth science concepts learned in middle school.
+- This presentation reinforces basic earth science concepts learned in science class.
 An accompanying lab allows students to think like scientists and make connections between the physical and chemical properties of minerals and their uses in our everyday lives.